Upgrade Fedora 30 to 31

 $ sudo dnf system-upgrade reboot

-If it upgrade managed to break your system, refer to the documentation on how to resolve the issue(s).
+If the upgrade managed to break your system, refer to the documentation on how to resolve the issue(s).

 If all else fails, revert to your backup and try again.